arthuravalon/Get-Data/readme.md

   * Read the activity labels from activity_labels.txt and replace the numbers with the text.

 * Step 4:
-  * Make a column list (includig "subjects" and "label" at the start)
+  * Make a column list (including "subjects" and "label" at the start)
   * Clean up the list by removing all non-alphanumeric characters and converting the result to lowercase
   * Apply the now-good-columnnames to the data frame